Pedro-vd20/access_lab_iot/README.md

 ## The ACCESS Station library

-This library includes all the beseecher classes used to communicate with the various sensors.
-If adding new classes, be sure they all contain a .measure() method, which will return a JSON dictionary of the values measured as well as two additional key-value pairs:
+This library includes a `Beseecher` class.
+All other beseecher classes (except GPS-related classes) inherit the attributes from this parent class.
+All child beseecher classes must overwrite the `.measure()` method, to provide the brand-specific commands to interrogate the sensor.
+This method must return a dictionary of `property: value` pairs, as well as two additional key-value pairs:

 ```JSON
 "type": <brand>,
 "sensor": <data_being_measured>
 ```

 Type will differentiate sensors that collect the same data but from different brands, while sensor describes the data being measured.
 This allows `data_collection.py` to treat all sensors as the same, and through these 2 fields separate the data into appropriate fields.
 Of these 2 keys, `type` is purely for the user and serves no purpose in the code, and thus is not strictly necessary, though highly recommended. `sensor` though is necessary.
-Additionally, each beseecher class needs variables containing the `type` and `sensor` information.
+Additionally, each beseecher class inherits variables containing the `type` and `sensor` information.
 This is in case an error occurs when interrogating sensors.
 Having these two class variables will allow the error handling to recover important diagnostic information.
+Lastly, all classes inherit `index` variable.
+This is assigned automatically by the code and makes sure that the multi-threaded sensor interrogation always places the same sensors in the same order.

 The exception to the rule is GPS.
 The code assumes each station has exactly 1 GPS sensor and the code treats it different to other sensors.
 It lacks the `type` and `sensor` keys and its data is collected separately from the other sensors in the data_collection loop.